List of Supernatural and The Winchesters characters: Cain

-Christian Campbell

-Christian Campbell, portrayed by Corin Nemec, is a hunter, and a third cousin related to Sam and Dean's mother's side of the family.
-He is introduced to Dean along with the other Campbells in "Exile on Main Street" and helps Samuel Campbell trap the female Djinn.
-He is present in the compound in "Two and a Half Men", and it is agreed that he and his wife will raise the baby Shapeshifter despite Dean's objections.
-However, the Alpha Shapeshifter arrives, overpowers the hunters and takes back the baby.
-In "Family Matters", Christian discovers Dean investigating Samuel and the two exchange threats.
-Later, his neck is snapped by the Alpha Vampire.
-It is then revealed that he has been possessed by a demon for an unknown period of time and he and others overpower and remove the Alpha.
-The demon possessing Christian is working at Crowley's prison in "Caged Heat" and tortures the Lucifer loyalist Meg for information after capturing her.
-Meg is able to withstand his torture, retaliating with taunts about his technique.
-As he tortures Meg, the demon possessing Christian is surprised from behind by Dean who snatches Ruby's knife from his hand and stabs the demon through the back with it, killing him.

 The Crossroads Demon

 A specific crossroads demon recurred throughout the second and third seasons of the series, possessing only young, beautiful women as her host.
 Actresses Christie Laing and Jeannette Sousa first portray her in "Crossroad Blues".
 Laing plays the demon in flashbacks depicting musician Robert Johnson selling his soul to learn to play the guitar, while Sousa portrays the demon in the present.
 The latter is summoned by Dean in an attempt to rescue a man from a demonic pact previously made.
 She rejects Dean's plea, instead taunting him about his father's suffering in Hell.
 Dean tricks her into walking into a Devil's Trap, and frees her in exchange for releasing the man from his contract.
 The demon returns again in the second-season finale "All Hell Breaks Loose", now in possession of a woman portrayed by Ona Grauer.
 She resurrects Sam in exchange for collecting Dean's soul in one year.

 She makes her final appearance in "Bedtime Stories", now portrayed by Sandra McCoy.
 At the end of the episode, Sam summons her and demands she break her deal with Dean in exchange for her life.
 She claims to not hold the contract, being just an employee with a boss to answer to.
 A frustrated Sam kills the demon with the mystical Colt gun.
 McCoy was dating lead actor Jared Padalecki at that time after having worked with him on the 2005 film Cry Wolf.
 She previously auditioned for several love interests of the brothers, but believed that production had waited until the "perfect role" arrived before casting her due to their relationship.